bozzmob/Adjust-Brightness-Ubuntu/README.md

+# Decrease or Increase the brighness of Laptop Screen in Ubuntu(or Linux)

-# Do you want to decrease the brightness of your laptop screen beyond limitations set using buttons on your Linux(or Ubuntu specifically)?
+Do you want to decrease the brightness of your laptop screen beyond limitations set using buttons on your Linux(or Ubuntu specifically)?

-Here is a solution!
-This is now made simple to work with.
+Here is a solution

 Just Open Terminal and Enter the following commands-